ruby-rdf/rdf-ldp/CONSTRAINED_BY.md

 Empty strings are treated as if no Slug was given.

+### Creating with PUT

+Sending a PUT request to a non-existant Resource creates a Resource at that URI with the selected interaction model (defaulting to ldp:RDFSource).
+The created Resource will not be in any container.

 ### Membership URI/Predicate

 The LDP specification requires the presence of _exactly one_ membership-constant-uri and membership predicate for each Direct Container.
 We do not impose this requirement on creation or update of a container.
 Attempts to POST to a Direct Container missing one of these triples will cause the defaults to be added and used for that request.
 Attempts to POST to a Direct Container with more than one of either of these triples will fail with `Not Allowed`.
 The defaults are: